 Allows for slide values to be used in Safemode

 Removes write protection from CR0 register during their execution

-Needed for fixing artifacts and sleep-wake issues, AvoidRuntimeDefrag resolves this already so avoid this quirk unless necessary
+Needed for fixing artefacts and sleep-wake issues, AvoidRuntimeDefrag resolves this already so avoid this quirk unless necessary

 If there's a conflicting slide value, this option forces macOS to use a pseudo-random value.
 Needed for those receiving

 Only N/256 slide values are usable! debug message

 Needed for systems with large memory maps that don't fit, don't use unless necessary

 Add: Sets device properties from a map.